monarch-initiative/mondo-ingest/docs/developer/workflows.md

 7. `reports/excluded_terms.txt`: Runs reports/%_term_exclusions.txt for all ontologies and combines into a single file.
 8. `reports/exclusion_reasons.robot.template.tsv`: Runs reports/%_exclusion_reasons.robot.template.tsv for all ontologies and combines into a single file.
 9. `exclusions-all`: Runs all exclusion artefacts for all ontologies.

+## Synchronization
+These workflows help synchronize Mondo with source ontologies.

+#### Makefile goals
+1. `generate-synchronization-files`: Runs synchronization pipeline.
+2. `sync-subclassof`: Runs 'sync-subclassof' part of synchronization pipeline, generating set of outputs for all ontologies.
+3. `sync-subclassof-%`: Generates subClassOf synchronization outputs for given ontology.
+Alias for `reports/%.subclass.added.robot.tsv`, `reports/%.subclass.confirmed.robot.tsv`, and `reports/%.subclass.direct-in-mondo-only.tsv`.
+4. `reports/%.subclass.added.robot.tsv`: Creates robot template containing new subclass relationships from given ontology to be imported into Mondo.
+Running this also runs / generates `reports/%.subclass.added-obsolete.robot.tsv`, `reports/%.subclass.confirmed.robot.tsv`, and `reports/%.subclass.direct-in-mondo-only.tsv`.
+5. `reports/%.subclass.added-obsolete.robot.tsv`: Creates robot template containing new subclass relationships from given ontology that would be imported into Mondo, except for that these terms are obsolete in Mondo.
+Running this also runs / generates `reports/%.subclass.added.robot.tsv`, `reports/%.subclass.confirmed.robot.tsv`, and `reports/%.subclass.direct-in-mondo-only.tsv`.
+6. `reports/%.subclass.confirmed.robot.tsv`: Creates robot template containing subclass relations for given ontology that exist in Mondo and are confirmed to also exist in the source.
+Running this also runs / generates `reports/%.subclass.added.robot.tsv`, `reports/%.subclass.added-obsolete.robot.tsv`, and `reports/%.subclass.direct-in-mondo-only.tsv`.
+7. `reports/%.subclass.direct-in-mondo-only.tsv`: Path to create file for relations for given ontology where direct subclass relation exists only in Mondo and not in the source.
+Running this also runs / generates `reports/%.subclass.added.robot.tsv`, `reports/%.subclass.added-obsolete.robot.tsv`, and `reports/%.subclass.confirmed.robot.tsv`.
+8. `reports/sync-subClassOf.direct-in-mondo-only.tsv`: For all subclass relationships in Mondo, shows which sources do not have it and whether no source has it.
+Combination of all `--outpath-direct-in-mondo-only` outputs for all sources, using those as inputs, and then deletes them after.
+9. `reports/sync-subClassOf.confirmed.tsv`: For all subclass relationships in Mondo, by source, a robot template containing showing what is in Mondo and are confirmed to also exist in the source.
+Combination of all `--outpath-confirmed` outputs for all sources.